22388o/truestamp-js/README.md

 ### Browser (UMD)

-Warning: Do not expose your Truestamp private API key in code shipped to browser clients over the web!
+Warning: Do not expose your Truestamp access token in code shipped to browser clients over the web!

 You can use a `<script>` tag in the browser to load a specific version of the library from several supported CDN's.
 Replace the pinned version in the link with the version you use in your app.
 You can use the ES Modules or UMD builds for browser support.